CHTC/chtc-website-source/user-news.md

 In addition, we are hoping to have user modules for the Intel compilers and libraries within the next few weeks, and we will send a separate email when these are available.

-Please send any questions to <chtc@cs.wisc.edu>, as always, and join us at office hours (Tu/Th 3-5pm,[  https://go.wisc.edu/chtc-officehours](https://go.wisc.edu/chtc-officehours)).
+Please send any questions to <chtc@cs.wisc.edu>, as always, and join us at office hours (Tu/Th 3-5pm, see the CHTC server login message for the meeting link).

 Thank you,